 Tips for Planning Your Organization’s Boat Trip

-- Budget 2 hours per trip for 2 trips in a day
+- Budget 2 hours per trip, with 2 trips per day

-- Budget 1.5 hours per trip for up to 3 trips in a day
+- Budget 1.5 hours per trip for up to 3 trips per day

 - Plan for 15-20 minutes between programs for staff to reorganize gear